Stalin-143/xero-build/README.md

 - Bios/MBR Boot has been fixed.
 - Fixed some services not starting.
 - Tailscale can be installed via toolkit.
-- Intel/AMD Hybrids Support Added (Experimental).
+- Removed Hybrid GPU Support from toolkit.

 #### Minor tweaks